Vegan Strawberry Shortcake with Coconut Whip! This all-American summer dessert is the perfect way to take advantage of the season’s perfect berry.

 Preheat the oven to 350°F (177°C) and line a baking sheet with parchment paper or lightly grease and put your mixing bowl in the freezer.

-In a medium bowl, whisk the flour, baking powder, 2 tbs[ (24 g) sugar, sea salt, and cardamom until combined.
-Add the almond milk, coconut oil, and vanilla and stir until well combined.
+In a medium bowl, whisk the 2 cups flour, 3 tsp baking powder, 2 tbs[ (24 g) sugar, 1/4 tsp sea salt, and 1 tsp cardamom until combined.
+Whisk the 1 cup of almond milk, 1 tbsp melted coconut oil, and 1 tsp pure vanilla together and add to the dry ingredients, stir until just combined.
 The dough will be thick and sticky.

 Divide the dough into six pieces and drop onto the cookie sheet.
 Bake for 30 minutes or until a light golden brown.
 Remove from the oven and let cool.